-Step 1 In the inventory window, expand the Logical Inventory tree.
-Step 2 Right-click the CFM node and choose Commands &gt; Enable &gt; Cisco &gt; Continuity Check .
-The Continuity Check dialog box opens.

-Step 3 By default, the General tab is selected.
+- Step 1 In the inventory window, expand the Logical Inventory tree. - Step 2 Right-click the CFM node and choose Commands > Enable > Cisco > Continuity Check.
+The Continuity Check dialog box opens. - Step 3 By default, the General tab is selected.
 Enter values for the following parameters.

-Input Parameter Description Maintenance Level Maintenance level number.
+Input Parameter Description Domain Name The domain name on which to enable the continuity check.
+Maintenance Level Maintenance level number.
 The range is from 0 to 7.
 Alternatively, you can choose any to specify all maintenance levels.
 VLANs for Cross-Check VLAN ID on which to apply the continuity check.
 The VLAN ID range is from 1 to 4094.
 Alternatively, you can choose any to specify all VLAN IDs.
+Service Name 1 The service name on which to enable the continuity check.
+Bridge Group Name 1 The bridge group name on which to enable the continuity check.
+Bridge Domain Name 1 The bridge domain name on which to enable the continuity check.
+Interval for CC Messages Interval, in seconds, for continuity check messages.
+The default value is 30 seconds.
+Loss Threshold Level for CC Packets The loss threshold level for CC packets.
+The value ranges from 2 to 225.
+The default value is 2.